-- Online application form - Personal Statement & Line Manager Support (within 5 days of submitting your application) - Skills scan (self-assessment conducted with the help of your line manager)
+Online application form

+- Personal Statement & Line Manager Support (within 5 days of submitting your application or by application closing date, whichever is the earliest) - Skills scan (self-assessment conducted with the help of your line manager)

 In addition to the online application form we require a personal statement (submitted within 5 working days of receipt of the application form) that recognises the commitment required along with a statement from the line manager confirming support.
 Applicants may then be invited to participate in a phone interview.